lablup/backend.ai-webui/README.md

 allowSignout = false # Let users signout from service.
 Signup plugin is required. allowAnonymousChangePassword = false # Enable / disable anonymous user can send change password email.
-Manager plugin is required. allowProjectResourceMonitor = true # Allow users to look up its group monitor statistics debug = false # Debug flag.
+Manager plugin is required. allowProjectResourceMonitor = true # Allow users to look up its group monitor statistics autoLogout = false # If true, user will be automatically logout when they close all Backend.AI tab / window. debug = false # Debug flag.
 Enable this flag will bypass every error messages from manager to app notification.

 [wsproxy]